livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 Any extensions you have uploaded will be shown here, and you have the option to add new extensions.

 - Click the "Add New Extension" button (if available)
-- Drag your packaged extension (.lce) file into the upload area
+- Drag your packaged extension (`.lce`) file into the upload area
+- When the extension has uploaded it will appear in your list

 ![enter image description here](images/extensions-upload.png)

-- When the extension has uploaded it will appear in your list

 ### Activating your Extension

 When an extension is first uploaded it is not active so will not show in the Extension Store.

-To activate your extension click "activate" under Status, at this stage you will be warned if any information is missing and you can add it by clicking the "Edit" button.
+To activate your extension click "activate" under Status.
+At this stage you will be warned if any information is missing and you can add it by clicking the "Edit" button.

 ![enter image description here](images/extensions-activate.png)